*Updated March 31, 2021

 SANTA BARBARA COUNTY

-Who’s eligible: Santa Barbara County is currently vaccinating residents 75 and older, as well as health care workers.
+Who’s eligible: Santa Barbara County is vaccinating everyone eligible under the state guidelines.
+It also opened to all residents 50 and older in March, before the state.
 Those who aren’t eligible can sign up to be notified when they are.
-The county says residents 65-74 will be eligible in a few weeks.

 How to get an appointment: The county lists pharmacies offering vaccination appointments here.